Nutterules/ZettelKasten/Statistics definitions.md

 		- cons:
 			- can have sampling bias as not random
 			- need to divide population into groups which can be costly/ inaccurate
 			- difficult to scale the population being studied as this increases the number of groups
-			-

-	- opportunity sampling: sample people available at the time and location of when and where the sample was taken
+	- <u>opportunity sampling</u>: sample people available at the time and location of when and where the sample was taken
+		- pros:
+			- easy and inexpensive
-		-
+		- cons:#
 			-